 Using the ring wrench tighten the ring until you can tighten it no further.
 Do not slap the ring wrench, rather just push down on the handle.
 Use the ring wrench only!
 Do not use a pipe extension!

-Do not use a pipe wedged between the center

-support and the bridge support.
+Do not use a pipe wedged between the center support and the bridge support.

-When the ring is tightened, back it off 1/8 to 1/4 turn.
-It may be necessary to hold the last chamber ring in place with another ring wrench when backing this ring off.
+When the ring is tightened, back it off 1/8 to 1/4 turn for fine grinding, 1/2 turn for coarse grinding.

-Step 24.
+Step 16.
 INSTALL THE PLATE GUARD.
 Slide the rods of the plate guard into the clamps mounted to the head and tighten the wings nuts.